k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-3/1.lesson-green/unit-1.md

 ---
 kind: unit

-title: Setup the app
+title: Consume the app on client cluster

-name: simple-app-profile
+name: consume-app-install
 ---

-Pretending we are the supplier company of the software `webapp` , which is a single container php application, we will now create a simple BoB for our product.
+Pretending we are now the consumer/user of `webapp` , we have our own infrastructure.

-For this, we need to:  (TODO: make this tableofcontnets)
+This consumer uses k3s, which is another slim kubernetes flavour from a different vendor than k0s.

+We, ll cover the following

+* Get to know our k3s installation
+* Deploy kubescape in a slightly different config to give us anomaly detection
-* 1 deploy it
+* Pull down the artefact `webapp` and deploy it
-* 2 execute/trigger all known behaviour (by e.g. using a load test or more old-fashioned cypress tests)
-* 3 profile the benign behaviour
-* 4 export the profile
+* Verify some things
+* Watch it for the two types of anomalies

 ## 0 Clone repo
+Again, lets clone the same repo, this is a fresh playground
 ```git
 git clone https://github.com/k8sstormcenter/honeycluster.git
 cd honeycluster